Lies and Sorcery: Themes

 The novel depicts a regressive, closed-off and repressive society in a region which apparently has not seen much change since Norman rule.
 All social interactions are characterized by strict hierarchies and stark tensions between miserable poverty and great luxury, pagan superstitions and the Catholic cult of mercy.

-This sense of being trapped in traditional structures is also reflected on a psycho-analytical level: the central family's tragedy can be described as generational pattern of narcissistic love, resulting in the subject's over-identification with an unavailable love-object and subsequent self-desctruction.
+This sense of being trapped in traditional structures is also reflected on a psycho-analytical level: the central family's tragedy can be described as generational pattern of narcissistic love, resulting in the subject's over-identification with an unavailable love-object and subsequent self-destruction.
 Only the family's last scion, the novel's narrator, shows some promise of escaping the pattern by processing the family's downfall through literature.

 Form

 The novel's polyphonic narrative shifts between dream and reality, fairy tale and realism.
 The first part of the novel is dominated by the prose style of fairy-tales, culminating in the description of the romance between Anna and Eduardo.
 This dream-like quality of the novel is replaced by more realistic portrayal of events in the second half of the novel, increasingly concerned with depicting the social environment.

 The structure as well as the titles of chapters, the narrative situation and the manner in which psychological conflicts are dramatized reminded critics of narrative conventions from the 19th century.
 The juxtaposition of omniscient and subjective points of view, the frequent direct interventions by the fictional narrator, the use of flashbacks and digressions, the insertion of poetry and the balance of psychological character analysis and depiction of social milieu are typical for Morante's writing.